ZhihFu/ZhihFu.github.io/_pages/about.md

 - *2022.09 - Present*, Undergrad in the School of Software, Shandong University.

 # 📃 Services
-- Conference PC Member: AAAI
+- Serving as a reviewer for AAAI, IJCNN.

 <br>